Neil Snider

-R. Neil Snider is a Canadian educator.
+R. Neil Snider was a Canadian educator.
 He served as the president of Trinity Western University (TWU) in Langley, British Columbia from 1974 until his retirement in 2006 and as president emeritus since that time.
 He was the longest-serving Canadian university president when he retired.
+He died in December 2025.

 Education

-Snider holds an education degree from the University of Manitoba and a Ph.D. from the University of Oregon.
-He is also an ordained minister in the Evangelical Free Church of Canada.
+Snider earned an education degree from the University of Manitoba and a Ph.D. from the University of Oregon.
+He was also an ordained minister in the Evangelical Free Church of Canada.

 Career

 Before coming to TWU, Snider served as chair of general studies, dean, and academic dean at Providence College.
 He was appointed president of TWU in 1974.
 Snider led TWU from its original status as a 350-student junior college to its current position as a 3,500-student Christian liberal-arts university, granting degrees in more than 50 areas of study.
 The school was recognized as a four-year college by the government of British Columbia in 1979 and accepted into membership by the Association of Universities and Colleges of Canada (AUCC) in 1984.